FireScroll/FireScroll/README.md

 5. `_updated_at` - an internal coluimn that is updated any time the record is updated, in unix ms. This is the time that the log received the mutation.

 If an `If` statement exists, the row will be loaded into the query engine.

+The best way to check for whether a mutation applied is to have some random ID that you update for every put, and poll the lowest latency region to check if that change is applied.
+For deletes you can obviously check for the absence of the record.

 ### Examples: